kivikakk/hdx/README.md

   }
   ```

   * Want to specify a different version of a dependency?
-Easy:
+WE HAVE A TOOL FOR THAT:

     ```nix
     inputs = {